SDU-UAS-Center/DVM/docs/source/references/drone_logfile_input_format.md

 ### `CUSTOM.updateTime`

 The `CUSTOM.updateTime` column contains a timestamp formatted as `%Y/%m/%d %H:%M:%S.%f`.
-Usually there is a new line in the logfile every `100 ms`.
+Usually there is a new line in the log file every `100 ms`.
 Example value: `2018/07/04 09:19:32.113`.

 ### `GIMBAL.yaw`